Wellington High School (Texas)

 Wellington High School is a public high school located in the city of Wellington, Texas, in Collingsworth County, United States and classified as a 2A school by the UIL.
 It is a part of the Wellington Independent School District located in south central Collingsworth County.
+The building was designed by Guy Anton Carlander.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.